A traveler wearing a tan safari hat lays on the ground with camera in hand for a photo of the giant Galapagos tortoise in front of her.

 Day 3

-WED - Dragon Hill (Santa Cruz) & Santa Fe
+WED - South Plaza & Santa Fe

 After lunch, enjoy a fabulous snorkel in the turquoise waters of the protected bay, with possible sea lions, turtles, reef sharks and spotted eagle rays.
 Land onto a sandy beach with abundant sea lions and begin a walk past a forest of island-endemic giant Opuntia cacti.
 Here, search for another island endemic—the Santa Fe land iguana, paler than its cousins on other islands.
 Galapagos hawks and even endemic rice rats are also things to look out for.